 - The Smithsonian Museum has resources and activities for grades K-12.

 - HomeschoolMath is a huge site with worksheets and other online math resources for grades K-12.

 - Cosmic Kids Yoga offers simple, free YouTube yoga lessons for kids stuck indoors.

 - Google Arts & Culture offers close looks at famous works of art and virtual tours of art museums.

 Above all, remember that this is a very difficult time for kids as well as adults.
 Have some grace for yourself and for your children in this season.
-Your child’s teachers will work to catch everyone up when school opens again in the fall.
+Your child’s teachers will work to catch everyone up when school opens again.